dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Base Header Level: 3
+# Overall Comments
+* We may need to be care about the use of "service" - it should be qualified e.g. service instance or service type or service provider
 # Introduction

-Today, cloud computing [#Grance,2011] services have little means to move from one cloud service provider to another.
-Standards are seen to be the panacea, yet have little adoption by the market.
+Today, cloud computing [#Grance,2011] services have little means to easily move from one cloud service provider to another.
+Standards are seen to be the panacea, yet have little adoption by the market, especially by the dominant forces.

 Having the ability for a cloud service to easily and seamlessly move from one provider to another will bring a huge competitive advantage to any cloud computing service user.
-It will bring liberation to cloud services, both the application and data.
-It will bring service movement rights to the cloud.
+It would bring liberation to cloud services, both their application and data.
+Essentially, it will bring service "movement rights" to the cloud (AE: argument to make: however there is no means to accomplish this).

-So today's cloud standards exist but are not adopted.
+*Problem:* So today's cloud standards exist but are not adopted.
 Also, even the most relevant standards are limited.
-Software that abstracts cloud computing to common interfaces is more widely adopted.
-Yet for the services those standards or software can manage, they do not contain any concepts to or mechanisms of relocating those services.
-Ultimately, those cloud services remain locked under the control of the service provider.
+Software libraries and frameworks that abstract cloud computing services to common interfaces are more widely adopted (examples). *Yet for cloud services those standards or software can manage, they do not contain any concepts to or mechanisms of relocating those services.* Ultimately, those cloud service instances remain locked under the control of the service provider.

 # Problem Statement